King Building 305C

 - PhD Sociology, University of California, Berkeley (2008)

 My research investigates the public regulation of private pleasures, especially how communities try to control sexuality or alcohol.
 My work has appeared or is forthcoming in Urban Studies, The American Journal of Cultural Sociology, City & Community, Contexts, and the Annual Review of Sociology.

 Courses I teach include urban sociology, the sociology of sexuality, law & society, and seminars on alcohol and prostitution.
-In all of these we focus on writing skills, argumentation, and the interaction between sociological methods and theories, particularly through the work of W. I. Thomas, Pierre Bourdieu, and Michel Foucault.
+In all of these we focus on writing skills, argumentation, and the interaction between sociological methods and cultural theory, particularly through the work of W. I. Thomas, Pierre Bourdieu, and Michel Foucault.